 Every year, Google holds a conference focused on sales conversions at their EMEA headquarters in Dublin.
 The theme for 2017 was “converting mobile consumers,” and two presentations stood out for us in particular: Stuart Frisby from Booking.com & Vanja Mlaco from Transavia.
 Both companies play in the travel/tourism space and stress the importance of testing culture within their organizations.

 “If it can be a test, test it.
 If we can’t test it, we probably don’t do it.” — Stuart Frisby

-First, we’ll be taking a look at how Booking.com as a company is fundamentally built around A/B testing.
-They are a travel fare aggregator site that connects consumers with overnight accommodation — over one million rooms are reserved daily.
-We couldn’t agree more with how Booking.com is approaching optimization.
-At the core of the user experience is personalization that ultimately leads to retention, and they are using testing as a means to achieve this.
+In this blog, we’ll be taking a look at how Booking.com as a company is fundamentally built around A/B testing.
+They are a travel fare aggregator site that connects consumers with overnight accommodation—with over one million rooms are reserved daily.

 The Importance of Testing